SnazziesLab/Topica/README.md

 ## License

+All rights reserved.
 I will eventually pick the right license for this project.

-For now, you're free to use Topica in your own projects or in commercial settings free of charge.
+You're free to use Topica in your own projects or in commercial settings free of charge.
 I am not liable for any damages caused.
-All rights to Branding and Brand Resources are reserved. (i.e name, logo)

 Rights to contribution made is transfered to repo owner immediately upon submission unless specified otherwise.